InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Experiment

-To evaluate the performance of the existing frameworks and models in real-world scenarios, we use a Huawei phone instead of simulators as the testing environment.
-We evaluate the agent's performance on these tasks using the following metrics: \begin{itemize}[leftmargin=*] \item Task Success Rate (SR): the proportion of tasks the agent completes successfully. \item Inquiry Success Rate (ISR): the proportion of cases in which the agent makes a correct inquiry to the user at the appropriate time. \item Task Completion Score (Score): the score of task completion rated by GPT-4o\footnote{The version we used is GPT-4o-0806.
-Prompts provided to GPT-4o can be found in the Appendix~\ref{appendix:prompts}.}. \end{itemize}
+\paragraph{Evaluation Metrics} We evaluate the performance using the following metrics: 1) Task Success Rate (SR): the proportion of tasks the agent completes successfully.
+2) Inquiry Success Rate (ISR): the proportion of cases in which the agent makes a correct inquiry to the user at the appropriate time.
+3) Task Completion Score (Score): the score of task completion rated by GPT-4o\footnote{The version we used is GPT-4o-0806.
+Prompts provided to GPT-4o can be found in the Appendix~\ref{appendix:prompts}.}.